Next Start

 • Smelling oil inside the car: Smelling oil inside your car is a sign that you may have an oil leak.
 If you ever smell exhaust fumes or gas, your vehicle may be overheating.
 In either case, you’ll want to take your car in for a maintenance check as soon as possible.

-• Exhaust smoke: It’s normal for your car’s tailpipe to emit translucent vapor, but if you ever notice that this turns to smoke, you may have an oil leak or faulty engine parts.
+• Exhaust smoke: It’s normal for your car’s tailpipe to emit translucent vapor.
+But if you ever notice that this turns to smoke, you may have an oil leak or faulty engine parts.

 • Dark-colored oil: Clean oil is translucent with an amber hue.
 Over time, it will turn to a darker color due to collected contaminants and deposits.
 If you’re checking your oil and notice that it’s turning a dark color, this is a key sign it may be time for an oil change.